steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/class_filesystem.md

         result = True

-Deleting a root path with children and recursive==true removes all descendants
+Deleting a root path with children and `recursive==true` can do one of two things

+In contrast, the Unix/Posix model assumes that if the user has the correct permissions to delete everything, they are free to do so -resulting in an empty filesystem

     if isDir(FS, p) and isRoot(p) and recursive :
-        FS' where forall d in descendants(FS, p): not isDir(FS', d)
-            and not isFile(FS', d)
-            and not isSymlink(FS', d)
+        FS' = ({["/"]}, {}, {}, {})
         result = True

+In contrast HDFS considers the accidental or intentional deletion of a multi-petabyte filesystem is always a mistake; the filesystem be taken offline and reformatted if and empty filesystem is desired.

+    if isDir(FS, p) and isRoot(p) and recursive :
+        FS ' = FS
+        result = False

-Deleting a non-root path with children & recursive==true  removes the path and all descendants
+Deleting a non-root path with children `recursive==true` removes the path and all descendants

     if isDir(FS, p) and not isRoot(p) and recursive :
         FS' where: